 Research Projects

-This project investigates how landscape characteristics influence the richness and persistence of reptiles and amphibians in fragmented forests.
+This project investigated how landscape characteristics influence the richness and persistence of reptiles and amphibians in fragmented forests.
 This work takes place in San Vito, Costa Rica in the fragmented tropical landscape surrounding Las Cruces Biological Station.
-I work closely with local landowners and the Organization for Tropical Studies to conduct field surveys in 20 forest patches and matrices, as well as 10 biological corridors to understand what landscape features are best for conservation of herpetofauna.
+I worked closely with local landowners and the Organization for Tropical Studies to conduct field surveys in 20 forest patches and matrices, as well as 10 biological corridors to understand what landscape features are best for conservation of herpetofauna.
+See Open Access publication here!

 Assessing presence/absence of the Florida reef gecko across its Florida range